Search the Whole Web to quickly find what you're looking for:

 Remember that Blood itself has a number of sources, what we eat being only one of them.
 If the Blood is of poor quality, then so will be Liver Blood.

 Zhou Xuehai said “The physician who knows how to harmonize the liver knows how to treat the hundred diseases.”
 (Reflections Upon Reading the Medical Classics (Du Yi Suibi) ca. 1895)

 Mind you, I’ve heard that said of the Spleen too, but can’t remember the reference!

 So what can go wrong with the Liver functions?
-I’ve mentioned a few of the possibilities above, but strictly speaking there are 9 possible syndromes - see below.
+I’ve mentioned a few of the possibilities above, but strictly speaking in Chinese medicine there are 9 basic possible syndromes - see below.

 I would say, however, that it is rare to get just one of them, except perhaps the first one – Stagnant Liver Qi – on its own.
 There is usually involvement from another syndrome, whether of the Liver or another of the Zang (Organ) energies.

 And if Liver Qi Stagnation, the first one, has been around for a long time, then you'll almost certainly see some of the other syndromes appearing as well.

 1. Liver Qi stagnation, but also read Qi Stagnation